nghiant2710/docs/zc702-zynq7-debian/content.md

 # What is zc702-zynq7-debian?

-The bare bones OS image for Raspberry Pi 2.
-Apt sources.list from raspbian repository: [http://archive.raspbian.org/raspbian/](http://archive.raspbian.org/raspbian/) added.
+The bare bones OS image for Zynq ZC702.

 # How to use this image